Electro-Harmonix Bass Big Muff

 First and foremost, it contains two distinct fuzz effects: an old-school gated saw-tooth wave fuzz effect and a modern high-gain fuzz effect.
 This is controlled by the duality knob.
 Setting it to the left activates the saw tooth effect and to the right for the high gain effect.

 We absolutely love the unique controls offered in this bass fuzz pedal, which also help contribute to its unique fuzz effect sound.
 Perhaps our favorite is the filter knob, which applies a low pass filter to cut or bring up the higher harmonics.
 Then you have the level knob, which sets the output volume of the wet signal.
 Finally, there is a blend knob to mix wet and dry signals.

 Overall, we really like this pedal and think it has a really unique mixture of fuzz sounds.
 With the Darkglass Duality, you can create old-school vintage sounding fuzz sounds and modern fuzz effects.

 – Great value

-The Aguilar Fuzzistor is the best bass fuzz pedal if you are looking for an all analog pedal that uses silicon transistors to create a deep fuzz sound.
-This beauty and stand out feature of this pedal really is the raw organic fuzz effects it produces.
-It is hard to describe without giving you some audio samples, so you urge you to search for them online.
+The Aguilar Fuzzistor is the best bass fuzz pedal if you are looking for an all-analog pedal that uses silicon transistors to create a deep fuzz sound.
+The beauty and stand-out feature of this pedal really is the raw organic fuzz effects it produces.
+It is hard to describe without giving you some audio samples, so I urge you to search for them online.

 – All analog pedal